Skip to main content

 Here are just a few examples:

-PEPS Groups
+PEPS GROUPS

 For historical reasons, neighborhood-based PEPS Groups aren't always racially diverse.
 While systemic factors may be outside our sphere of influence, we can still help parents have thoughtful conversations about race, gender, class, and intersectionality.